Roles of the Old Covenant and the New Covenant In Salvation - a Study

 13 for [the Jews] it is not the hearers of the Law who are righteous before God, but the doers of the Law who will be justified.
 14 For when Gentiles who do

-not have the Law instinctively perform the requirements of the Law, these, though not having the Law, are a law to themselves,
+not have the Law instinctively perform the requirements of the Law, these, though not having the Law, are a law to themselves, 15 in that they

-Law written in their hearts, their conscience testifying and their thoughts alternately accusing or else defending them.
+show the work of the Law written in their hearts, their conscience testifying and their thoughts alternately accusing or else defending them.

 - Romans 2:12-15